MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/considerations-operator-connect.md

 # Considerations for Operator Connect

-The following sections describe how to manage emergency calling for Operator Connect users.
+This article describes how to manage emergency calling for Operator Connect users.
 To find out whether Operator Connect is the right solution for your business, see [PSTN connectivity options](pstn-connectivity.md).

 ## Emergency call enablement for Operator Connect